OfficeDev/m365-extensibility-image-editor/README.md

     - in '.env.dev' file, change APP_ID field to the application id you obtained above.
     - in '.env.prod' file, change APP_ID field to the application id you obtained above.

-4. **Applying Admin Approvals**
+4. **Applying admin approvals**
-    - We need to, as an admin, give consent to the Image Editor app to access the tenant's resources and services.
+    - We need to, as an admin, give consent to the app to access the tenant's resources and services.
-    - Go to the base of the repo and run 'yarn start' to start the Image Editor app.
+    - Go to the base of the repo and run `yarn start` to start the Image Editor app.
     - Attempt to sign in with the admin credentials for the tenant you created.
     - Permision Requested: As the admin, check the 'Consent on behalf of your organization' and click Accept. (another dialog to request the same consent may show up).
     - Now on the App you should see an error: 'Loading error: Error in loadDataStore, innerError: Error in mountDefaultPod, innerError: Unable to retrieve user's OneDrive domain.'
 You have to grant permission to Onedrive (through the graph api).
 To do this...